Indexing file systems

-Index starts an asynchronous thread that wakes up every second, checks the NTFS journal for changes, and updates the inventory in the database with the changes.
+Index starts an asynchronous thread that checks the NTFS journal for changes, and updates the inventory in the database.
 If a file is modified, any existing saved hashes for that file are removed.
 When a file creation or modification is detected, the file is indexed to include the file name, file size, file creation time, file modification time, and directory name.

 After initial indexing, Index does not detect changes made to only the attributes of a file, such as creation or modification timestamps.
 If the contents of a file are modified, Index records the new file modification time stamp, but does not update the file creation time stamp.

 If Tanium Trace packages are deployed to the endpoint, Index queries the file event information that has been collected in the Trace database.